bhuffy/100-days-of-code/log.md

 **Today's Progress**: Learned CSS from Jon Duckett's book.

-**Thoughts** Today (yesterday) I only did 20 minutes, though the minutes will still carry so I have more to tomorrow.
+**Thoughts**: Today (yesterday) I only did 20 minutes, though the minutes will still carry so I have more to tomorrow.
 I started the layout section of Jon Duckett's book (section III).
 This next section is on layout, so I'll probably just have to review everything a few times over to keep getting the terms, properties, methods, etc. in my mind.

 **Link(s) to work**: NONE